rukhsarrkhan/takehome2/README.md

 - Fork this github repository and check in your code.
 - Create a new branch with your name and start working on the assignment.
 - Once you are done, push your changes to your forked repository and share the link with us.
-- Please include a screen recording of navigating between screens in your README file.
+- Please include a screen recording of the functionality in your README file.

 ## Getting Started
  - Fork this repository and clone it to your local machine.